Stein0827/cs326-final-kirkland-signature/docs/milestone2.md

     is_event: true
 }
 ```
+Event ID is a random number between 0 and 10,000 assigned to each event.
+This and the is_event=true boolean tag are what is used to uniquely identify an event.

 **User Object** - 6 fields: User ID, Name, UMass Email, Password, List of events created
 ```